numberscope/frontscope/doc/making-a-visualizer.md

 The p5 Template visualizer and the Differences visualizer both follow our documentation conventions.

-#### Name, thumbnail, and description
+#### Name, sample image, and description

-In a documentation block just before the visualizer class definition, put a level-1 heading with the visualizer's name, followed by a thumbnail image and a description.
+In a documentation block just before the visualizer class definition, put a level-1 heading with the visualizer's name, followed by a sample image and a description.

-To make the thumbnail, take a screenshot of your visualizer and put it in the `src/assets/img<VisualzierName>` directory.
-Set the `width` property in the `img` tag so that the image displays with a height of 320&nbsp;px or less.
+To make the sample image, take a screenshot of your visualizer and put it in the `src/assets/img<VisualizerName>` directory.
+Add the image to the documentation page as shown in the examples, using the `width` property for scaling.
-(You'll have to calculate the necessary width; setting the `height` property won't work.)
-Put the image tag inside a link to the image file.

-Below the thumbnail, describe what the visualizer does.
+Below the sample image, describe what the visualizer does.

 #### Parameters